rigaya/NVEnc/NVEncC_Options.en.md

   - complex (default)

 ```
-Example1:
+Example1: burn in subtitle from the track of the input file
 --vpp-subburn track=1

+Example2: burn in PGS subtitle from file
+--vpp-subburn filename="subtitle.sup"

-Example2: burn in subtitle from file which charcter code is Shift-JIS
+Example3: burn in ASS subtitle from file which charcter code is Shift-JIS
 --vpp-subburn filename="subtitle.sjis.ass",charcode=sjis,shaping=complex
 ```